 What to do with Redd’s fake items

-You won’t be getting your money back should you fall for Redd’s shenanigans, but his knock-offs aren’t totally bereft of charm.
+Don’t get your hopes up; you won’t be receiving your cash back if you fall for Redd’s schemes, but his fakes aren’t entirely stripped of appeal.